 Located on the second level, the Fireside Lounge is the most used room at Rosedale Hospice.
-Our staff use it as an unofficial lunch room, and anyone can join them for a meal.
 Visitors are welcome to bring their own food; a small kitchenette with a microwave and refrigerator is available for patients and visitors to use.

 Our library is used most commonly when a large number of family members or visitors are seeing one patient, in order to not crowd the patient’s room.
 There are a TV and board games available as activities to share or to help pass the time.
 A pull-out couch is also present for use should a visitation go late into the evening.